ShizukaDonaghue/serene-meditation/README.md

 ## Technologies Used
 * The fonts used in the website are imported from [Google Fonts](https://fonts.google.com/)
 * The colour scheme ideas and actual colour palette was generated with [Coolors.co](https://coolors.co/)
-* All images within the website were compressed with [Compressor.io](https://compressor.io/) so that the website will load quickly
+* Images within the website were compressed with [Compressor.io](https://compressor.io/) so that the website will load quickly
 * The website uses icons from [Font Awesome](https://fontawesome.com/)
 * The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website will load quickly
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
+* The website was validated using [W3C HTML Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+* [Am I responseive?](https://ui.dev/amiresponsive) was used to generage the mockup image showing the website on various screen sizes.
+* Balsamic

 ## Testing